less than

 How do I know if I need my wisdom teeth removed?

 As wisdom teeth start to emerge, they put lots of pressure on other teeth, which can cause extreme pain.
+This tends to be one of the main signs that you need them removed.

 Another thing to look out for is decay or infection around an impacted wisdom tooth, which is when the tooth is only partially emerged from the gum.
+As long as you visit your dentist for regular check-ups, they'll probably flag if your wisdom teeth are likely to be an issue in the future.

 Are wisdom teeth classified as a pre-existing condition?

+Yes.
+Wisdom teeth are usually classified by insurers as a pre-existing condition.
 Most pre-existing conditions come with a 12 month waiting period before you can claim on them.

 What are the waiting periods like for wisdom teeth?

+Most insurers will have 12 month waiting periods for major dental treatments such as wisdom tooth extractions.
 From time-to-time insurers do run offers that cut or waive some waiting periods, so it's worth keeping an eye out for this.

 Our team of specialists can help here, as they're fully up to date with any offers and discounts from insurers on our panel.

-How much will extraction cost me?
+COMPARE & SAVEHow much will extraction cost me?

 Your costs will depend on whether your extraction is completed in the chair by a dentist or if you're admitted to hospital as an in-patient.